How does the way to standardized production of fuel cell and electrolyzer components look like?

 Fabian Kapp is certain: "Only if all players cooperate the way into the future of hydrogen can be paved and a solid basis for investment decisions in the entire manufacturing process of fuel cells and electrolyzers can be created.
 The paper presented brings more clarity and orientation to the complex interrelationships of the production process and thus provides a milestone for a sustainable and innovative future."

-You can find the entire white paper including preview and process navigator here (German language only).
+You can find the entire white paper including preview and process navigator here.

 Special thanks to the interview partners Simon Brugger, Jürgen Emig, Dr. Herbert M. Gabriel, Tobias Heinz, Janik Herrmann, Dr. Michael Hirsch, Dr.-Ing.
 Jörg Karstedt, Dr. Stephan Kohlsmann, Dr. Dominik Kraus, Patrick Raynal, Daniel Schönbohm and Werner Volk.